 - A dolphin was spotted of the Isle of Wight coast line.

-- The National Heritage Select Committee began an investigation into the price of CDs which cost up to fifty per cent more in the UK than in the United States.
+- The Commons National Heritage Select Committee began an investigation into the price of CDs, which cost up to fifty per cent more in the UK than in the United States.

-- The G7 meeting was in in Tokyo
+- The G7 meeting took place in Tokyo.

 - Scientists in Australia are trying to find out how much effect, if any global warming is having on the worlds weather.

 - Doctors examining the bodies of the victims of the Waco fire have confirmed that at least two of the cult followers died from bullet wounds.